fprojects23/digital-clock/README.md

 # digital-clock
-Membuat Jam Digital Menggunakan HTML, CSS, dan JS
+Simple Digital Clock Using HTML, CSS, and Javascript